 2 – Go to a Dali Lama Morning Ceremony in Dharamshala.

 As well as regularly holding teachings in India, the Dalai Lama also holds Ceremonies and Long Life Offering Ceremonies.
 These ceremonies last just a few hours and have similar principles as above.

 I saw a morning Long Life Offering Ceremony in Dharamshala.
 There was no need to register in advance for a ceremony to see the Dalai Lama in India.
-Instead, I turned up at the Dalai Lama Temple in Dharamshala, Mcleod Ganj at 7:30am as the ceremony was due to start at 8:30am.
-There was a side for locals and a side for foreigners.
+Instead, I turned up at the Dalai Lama Temple in Dharamshala, Mcleod Ganj at 7:30 am as the ceremony was due to start at 8:30 am.
+There was a side for locals and another side for foreigners.